English, MA

 3 Semester Credit Hours

 Exploration of topics broadly covered in the field of Applied Linguistics.
-Topics may include (but are not limited to) language assessment, grammar, second language writing, language and gender, corpus linguistics, and second language acquisition.
+Topics may include (but are not limited to) language assessment, grammar, second language writing, discourse analysis, corpus linguistics, and second language acquisition.
 May be repeated when topics vary.

 ENGL 5392 Practicum for Composition Instructors